Complaints about Non-LBPs

 These complaints are made to the Ministry of Business, Innovation and Employment (The Ministry) and Building Consent Authorities (BCAs) who are responsible for enforcing Building Act offences by non-LBPs

 A BCA should refuse to issue a building consent for proposed RBW if the consent application is not accompanied with a Certificate of Design Work.

 A BCA can issue the owner/building consent holder with a ‘notice to fix’ to stop any further building work if an application does not identify the LBPs who are to carry out RBW.

 Since September 2012 BCAs have been able to issue an infringement notice for $750 to a person who carries out RBW while unlicensed, inappropriately licensed or unsupervised.

 You will need to contact the BCA/Council directly to discuss making a complaint with them.
-You can locate contact details for councils here:

 The Ministry may also prosecute a building practitioner and/or homeowner if they: